An Anglophone Non-Anglocentric SF Site ?

 Really ?
 Is it possible or is just science fiction ?

-Reading any anglophone newspaper, magazine or site, one has the impression that the anglos are living in a parallel universe, on a 100% anglo-saxon planet (in a solipsistic and autistic, autarchic and infused with self-importance and imperial arrogance way), not on Planet Earth were the native anglophones are barely 5% from the total world population of 7,2 billion inhabitants.
+Reading any anglophone newspaper, magazine or site, one has the impression that the anglos are living in a parallel universe, on a 100% Anglo-Saxon Planet (in a solipsistic and autistic, autarchic and infused with self-importance and imperial arrogance), not on Planet Earth were the native anglophones are barely 5% from the total world population of 7,2 billion inhabitants.

-“SF2 Concatenation” it’s an absolute exception, an English pro-Europeanist (in favour of European co-operation and cultural interchanges) SF site is just a miracle in such a provincial and closed and nombrilist society as England’s one (a 3% country :
+“SF2 Concatenation” it’s an absolute exception, an English pro-Europeanist (in favour of European co-operation and cultural interchanges) SF site which is just a miracle in such a provincial and closed and nombrilist society as England’s, a 3% country :

 ” When it comes to international literature, English readers are the worst-served in the Western world.

 Only 3% of the books published annually in Britain are translated from another language; fiction’s slice is less than 1%.